My Wordpress Blog Disappears

 As for WordPress.
 I suspect that they are dealing with so much spam that they have to throw out a large number of babies with the bath water.
 One blog I hosted had 180,000 spams thrown at it in a month.
 I ended up throwing away all of the comments as it was to difficult to separate the good from bad.

-Wordpress is probably dealing with several million SEO spam posts a month.
+WordPress is probably dealing with several million SEO spam posts a month.
 They have probably concluded that all affiliate and SEO marketing is spam.

 Personally, I believe that there is good affiliate marketing and bad affiliate market.
 Likewise, there is good SEO marketing and bad SEO marketing.
 The mature approach is to promote the good and weed out the wicked.

 The exact same thing happened to me in April.
-Wordpress.com deleted all my blogs (6 of them), dating back to 2003.
+WordPress.com deleted all my blogs (6 of them), dating back to 2003.

 I got no warnings, no reminders, nothing.
 The blogs were there at 3pm, and gone at 4pm.
 I tried to contact the WP folks a number of different ways, but they refused to talk to me.
 I also had no backup, and no way of retrieving many of the posts.